Kitchen Meat Thermometer: Guide to Perfect Cooking

 How to Use Your Kitchen Meat Thermometer for Poultry

-For whole poultry, insert the thermometer into the inner thigh, making sure the tip doesn’t touch the bone.
+For whole poultry, insert the thermometer into the inner thigh, ensuring the tip doesn’t touch the bone.
 For individual pieces like breasts or thighs, aim for the thickest part of the meat.
-Poultry must reach a safe internal temperature of 165°F (73.9°C) to be safe for consumption.
-I always recommend checking multiple spots on larger birds to ensure even cooking and safety.
+Poultry must reach a safe internal temperature of 165°F (73.9°C) for safe consumption.
+It is recommended to check multiple spots on larger birds to ensure even cooking and safety.

 Perfecting Beef and Lamb with Your Kitchen Meat Thermometer